 What are Cladding Losses?

-Two separate glass types and qualities are used to manufacture fiber.
+Two separate glass types and glass quality are used to manufacture fiber.
 Core glass is designed to transmit light, while the cladding glass, made to have a different refractive index, is designed to keep the light ray from leaving the fiber once it enters.
 Cladding glass is not designed to transmit light, so it has a very high attenuation rate.
 Cladding glass makes up about 15-17% of the total cross sectional area of a fiber.

 Very few industrial fiber optic applications use a single fiber.
-Most customers require a component made from a "Bundle" of fibers in a specific configuration.
+Most customers require a component made from a “bundle” of fibers in a specific configuration.
 This bundle also has characteristics which contribute to losses.

-What are bundle losses?
+What are Bundle Losses?

 As glass fibers are actually cylinders, when they are grouped together to form a bundle, a space is created between cylinders.
 Known as interstitial spacing, this wasted area accounts for 9-11% of the total bundle area.